luickk/covidIsolate/README.md

 ![bluetooth le concept](Media/BLE.JPG)

 [BLE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) comes with two protocls GATT and GAP, both broadcast information wihtout requiring a pairing process, in contrast to the standard Bluetooth SSP.
 This is ideal for exchanging information on a temporary and singular basis, which is exactly what is needed since pairing would need too much power, time and the users permission to do so.
 BLE offers two protocol modes, GATT, which supoorts client(peripheral)/ server(central) and GAP which supports BLE Beacons.
-Beacons would be great for detecting proximity but do not provide modes to transfer data, which is required since this apps concept relies (such as all others) on a token (pCId) exchange between devices.
+Beacons would be great for detecting proximity but do not provide modes to transfer data except for identifier values which do not provide enoough storag, which is required since this apps concept relies (such as all others) on a token (pCId 320bytes) exchange between devices.
 With that kept in mind, this app uses the GATT's central/ peripheral mode to discover each other and transfer data.

-Each app has a BLE peripheral and central background service running, the peripheral is constantly checking for new centrals which privide a covidIsolate service running.
-Once found, they wait for a certain amount of time(contact event time) before they connect to the service and the pCId exchange is happening.
-A double connect and exchange is prohibited by a slight one to two second variation in the required contact event time and a temp caching of last contacts to also hinder double entries to each users contact list.
+Each app has a BLE peripheral and central background service running, the central is constantly scanning for new peripheral which privide a covidIsolate service running.
+Once found, they wait for a certain amount of time(contact event time) before they connect to the peripheral and subscribe to its service and the pCId exchange is happens.
+A double connect and exchange is prohibited by a temp caching of the last peripheral device uuids.

 ### Personnal contact ID generation